 The diploma that’s awarded upon successful completion of the GED® exam is accepted by practically all employers, institutions of higher education, and government organizations.

 - Applicants cannot already have a high school or equivalent diploma.

 - Applicants cannot be registered for another education program.

-- A 16-year-old applicant may also qualify if he or she submits a court order indicating HSE testing is required or allowed.
+- 16-year-old applicants may also qualify if they submit a court order indicating GED testing is required or allowed.

 - Texas requires test-takers to be state residents.

 - Taking a prep course or attaining passing scores on the GED Ready® test is not required in Texas.

 Texas GED online

 In Texas, you can either sit for the GED (General Education Development) exam online or at a state-designated test center.
 To schedule your tests, you must register on the website GED.com.